Grades 2 – 5 Community

 - Brings the outdoors in, and invites those indoors out

 - Embraces sustainable design and embodies local culture

-The outdoors form an integral part of a student’s educational experience, and the new neighborhood envisions outdoor environments that range from open lawns to exploratory spaces to areas that deliberately incorporate opportunities for Hawaiian studies and sustainability education.
+The outdoors form an integral part of a student’s educational experience, and the new community envisions outdoor environments that range from open lawns to exploratory spaces to areas that deliberately incorporate opportunities for Hawaiian studies and sustainability education.
 Features include terracing on the slope above Ka Punahou for lo‘i kalo and native plants; a natural forest environment on the mauka slope of Barwick Playground; and an outdoor amphitheater.

-A flowing water system will unify the entire neighborhood and connect it with the springs of Ka Punahou, reinforcing the School’s geographical, historic and spiritual center, along with Hawaiian values of stewardship, community and a deep connection to place.
+A flowing water system will unify the entire community and connect it with the springs of Ka Punahou, reinforcing the School’s geographical, historic and spiritual center, along with Hawaiian values of stewardship, community and a deep connection to place.
 The value of a global perspective, so central to a 21st-century education, is deepened when children have a meaningful connection to their home and host culture.

-After achieving Leadership in Energy & Environmental Design (LEED) Platinum certification for the Omidyar K – 1 Neighborhood, the School’s aspiration for the new neighborhood’s buildings and its outdoor environment is that they become teaching tools where the value of ecological stewardship is visible to students.
+After achieving Leadership in Energy & Environmental Design (LEED) Platinum certification for the Omidyar K – 1 Neighborhood, the School’s aspiration for the new community’s buildings and its outdoor environment is that they become teaching tools where the value of ecological stewardship is visible to students.
 Green space in this part of campus will be doubled when the project is complete.

 Together with a partner facility in the Academy, the Junior School Learning Commons will facilitate deeper, more relevant and enduring learning for students by:

 - Building congruency between students’ experiences in school and the real world;